redoste/redoste.xyz/content/posts/20200421-wii-sports-modding-1.md

 }
 ```

-There are some slowdowns when the game try to print a lot of stuff but at least it works !
+There are some slowdowns when the game tries to print a lot of stuff but at least it works !

 ```markdown
 << RVL_SDK - EXI 	release build: Nov 30 2006 03:26:56 (0x4199_60831) >>